Pear and Caramel Tart

 - Cooking Time: 30 minutes

-- 2 firm Anjou pears, peeled, cored and cut lengthwise into slices 1/4-inch thick
+- 2 firm Anjou pears, cut lengthwise into slices 1/4-inch thick

-- Preheat oven to 400°F. Place pastry sheet on a rimmed baking sheet lined with parchment paper.
+- Place pastry sheet on a rimmed baking sheet lined with parchment paper.
 Cut pastry to form a 9-inch circle.
 In a small bowl combine sugar and cinnamon.
 Sprinkle 1 tablespoon of the sugar mixture over pastry.
 Starting 1 ½ inches from edge of pastry, arrange pear slices, slightly overlapping in a circular pattern.

 - Fold up edges of pastry over pear slices, pleating pastry to form a decorative border.
 Cut 1 tablespoon of the butter into small pieces, and dot over pears.
 Brush edges of pastry with egg; sprinkle remaining sugar mixture over tops of pears and edges of pastry.
 Bake 30 minutes or until golden brown and pears are just fork-tender.
 Carefully transfer to a serving platter; let stand 5 minutes.